← Back to blog

 April 11, 2026

 In Aikido, you can know many technique names and still train superficially.
-The reason is simple: quality is not carried by the label of a technique, but by the principles behind it.
-Across budō traditions, these principles appear under different terms, and in dojo practice they are often recognized as center, axis, timing, slack removal, and kuzushi.
+The reason is simple: quality is not defined by the label of a technique, but by the principles that organize it.
+In budō practice those principles return under different names, and in the dojo they can be described very clearly through five points: center, axis, timing, taking the slack out, and kuzushi.

 1. Center (hara) — source of stability and decision

 In budō, movement starts from center, not from isolated arm action.
-In Aikido this means leading with whole-body structure and breath, not pulling with shoulders.
-Once center is lost, movement gets heavy and decisions become reactive.
+In Aikido that means leading technique with the whole body, breath, and direction, rather than pulling with the shoulders.
+When center is present, movement has weight, coherence, and calm.
+When it is absent, the arms overwork, and decision-making becomes nervous and reactive.

-2. Axis — structure that transmits force without tension
+2. Axis — the structure that carries movement

-Your own axis and your partner’s axis define control.
-If your posture breaks, initiative is gone.
-If you ignore uke’s axis, you compensate with the hands.
-Good technique preserves your vertical structure while guiding uke’s structure out of stable alignment.
+Axis concerns both your own posture and your partner’s structure.
+If your structure breaks, you lose initiative.
+If you do not work with uke’s axis, you start compensating with the hands.
+Good technique preserves your vertical organization while guiding your partner away from stable alignment.
+That is why movement can stay light without becoming weak.

-3. Timing (hyōshi) — right decision at the right moment
+3. Timing (hyōshi) — the right moment, not mere speed

-Timing is not raw speed.
-It is entering when the attack is readable but not yet settled.
-That is when small action creates large effect.
-Late timing becomes wrestling; early timing becomes guessing.
+Timing does not mean being faster than your partner.
+It means entering when the attack is already readable but not yet settled.
+It is a relation to moment, rhythm, and intent.
+When timing is right, a small action creates a large effect.
+Late timing becomes wrestling; early timing turns into guessing.

-Slack removal means taking out dead space in contact and intent: from the hand through elbow and shoulder to center.
-It is not clamping or brute pressure; it is live connection that lets you read partner feedback immediately.
-Without slack removal, technique lags and loses direction.
+Taking the slack out means removing idle space from contact and connection: from the hand through the elbow and shoulder to the center.
+It is not clamping down, hardening, or using brute pressure.
+It is live contact in which information from the partner becomes immediately readable.
+Without it, technique lags, leaks, and easily loses direction.

 Why all five must exist together

-These principles are mutually dependent.
-Without center, you cannot keep axis.
-Without axis, timing cannot be used.
-Without timing, slack cannot be removed at the right instant.
-Without slack removal, kuzushi becomes accidental.
-Only the complete set of five gives technical, practical, and teaching value.
+The most honest way to say it is this: these are not five independent checkpoints, but five faces of the same action.
+Without center, axis is hard to maintain.
+Without axis, timing cannot be fully used.
+Without timing, you cannot take the slack out at the right instant.
+Without that connection, kuzushi becomes accidental or superficial.
+Only the complete set of five gives technique coherence, effectiveness, and teaching value.

 What missing one principle looks like

-• No center: arms overwork, body underworks; movement becomes tiring and inconsistent.
+• No center: the arms overwork, the body underworks; movement gets tiring and loses weight.

-• No axis: posture collapses, power leaks, partner recovers control easily.
+• No axis: posture collapses, power leaks, and the partner easily regains stability.

-• No timing: actions are always too early or too late, so force compensates.
+• No timing: everything happens too early or too late, so force starts compensating.

-• No slack removal: contact is dead, feedback arrives too late to adapt.
+• No slack removal: contact is dead, correction arrives late, and movement does not transmit through the body.

-• No kuzushi: technique may look correct but does not produce real balance break.
+• No kuzushi: the technique may look correct, but it does not take the partner’s balance for real.

 How to train this model on the mat

-• One round = one principle: e.g., timing only, or slack removal only.
+• One round = one emphasis: timing only, center only, or contact quality only.

-• Name errors precisely: not “it failed,” but “I lost axis” or “I entered late.”
+• Name the error precisely: not “it failed,” but “I lost axis,” “I entered early,” or “I did not take the slack out.”

-• Short correction loop: instructor cue, then 2–3 immediate conscious repetitions.
+• Use a short correction loop: instructor cue, then 2–3 immediate conscious repetitions.

-• Finish with zanshin: closure confirms whether all five actually worked together.
+• Finish with zanshin: closure tests whether all elements actually worked together.

 Suggested source material